 Jim Thompson who was Thailand's most famous foreigner.
 I say was because Jim has long since passed on, albeit under extremely mysterious circumstances.

-Suan Lum Night Bazaar is unfortunately closed and what a pity that was.
+Suan Lum Night Bazaar is unfortunately closed and what a pity that is.
 It was a fantastic all night shopping market where you could shop till you dropped.
 You would have found all sorts of silk products, handicrafts, artworks and more.
 It was a great entertainment venue where you could watch a puppet show or be entertained by young talented singers and dancers.
 There were plenty of restaurants around.
 It had to be one of the best in town and now it's all gone.
 There's a new night market now called Asiatique.
-See bottom of page for details.
+See the bottom of this page for more details.

 Sanam Luang is a circular-shaped lawn directly north of the Grand Palace and one of the largest open spaces in the city.
 It is also known as the Field of Kings or Royal Ground.
 It is the site for traditional royal ceremonies, impromptu soccer matches, jogging, children's activities, public protests and the kite flying festival.
 There are also other places of interest such as the National Museum, a Buddhist University and Meditation Centre as well as an awesome amulet market.